Concordium/concordium-dapp-libraries/packages/react-components/README.md

 Component that bridges [`@concordium/wallet-connectors`](../wallet-connectors) into a React context by managing active connector, connection, connected account, network information, errors, etc. in its internal state.
-This component is believed to significantly reduce the complexity of integrating with wallets, even if one only need to support a single protocol and network.
+This component significantly reduces the complexity of integrating with wallets, even if one only need to support a single protocol and network.

 ## Hooks